bartificer/programming-by-stealth/docs/pbs99.md

 You might imagine that in this case, you as a programmer have to decide whether to eat your cake or have it — do you take the functionality from your parent class, or do you implement your own?
 In most OO programming languages that's not actually a choice you have to make!
 While the mechanism varies from language to language, there is generally a mechanism for accessing the original version of an overridden function from within a child class.
 Many languages (including JavaScript) implement this by using the `super` keyword for this.

-The final feature provided by inheritance is the ability to set constraints, to specify that every child class must implement a given instance of class function.
+The final feature provided by inheritance is the ability to set constraints, to specify that every child class must implement a given instance of class functions.
 Languages vary widely in their support for this feature, some have very rigid enforcement, usually with the keyword `abstract`, and some have no actual enforcement all, relying on agreed convention or creative hackery instead.
 Sadly, JavaScript falls into the latter category 🙁

 ## Inheritance in JavaScript

-For the most part inheritance in JavaScript ES6 and beyond is very straight forward and works pretty much as you would expect.
-The one glaring short-coming being the complete lack of support for specifying constraints on child classes.
+For the most part inheritance in JavaScript ES6 and beyond is very straightforward and works pretty much as you would expect.
+The one glaring shortcoming being the complete lack of support for specifying constraints on child classes.
 There is a work-around, but it's a little kludgy!

 ### The  `extends` Keyword